all cases

 For clarity and consistency, Trace is used in place of Patricia in the testimonials.
 Both refer to me. :)

-© Copyright 2025 Patricia Orozco
+© Copyright 2025 Trace Orozco

 trace orozco